 While only the base ring MUST be accurately circular, it is highly desirable that all portions of the dome, including the walls, be circular.
-On the other hand, while aesthetically desirable, it is not necessary that the observatory be centered on some "magic" point, with all parts concentric (note that the telescope pier need not be at the center of the dome).
+Since the PD6 base and wall ring are the same, this will happen automatically.
+On the other hand, while aesthetically desirable, it is not necessary that the observatory be centered on some "magic" point, with all parts concentric (note that the telescope pier need not be at the exact center of the dome).